nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <ins>Step 2: Filtering and sorting the friends list to get recommendations friends list</ins><br>

-The sequence diagram below illustrates the interactions made in detail used to produce the desired list of friend recommendations:
+The sequence diagram below illustrates what happens during the `RecommendCommand#execute(model)` method to produce the desired list of friend recommendations:

 <img src="images/RecommendCommandSequenceDiagram1.png" width="1000" /><br>